Wright Patman: Legacy

 Patman is regarded as a liberal and populist who brought federal jobs and works projects to his district, where agriculture previously was the dominant economic sector.
 However, the left wing Americans for Democratic Action scored Patman low in its 100-point "liberal quotient" (LQ) scale, at 13 in 1972 and 24 in 1973.
 In contrast, the American Conservative Union rated Patman a more favorable 47 out of 100 in 1973.

 In the U.S. House of Representatives in Washington, the Wright Patman Congressional Federal Credit Union is named after him.
 This credit union serves the banking needs of elected and former members of the House and their staff.
 In addition, Wright Patman Lake and Wright Patman Dam in Northeast Texas are also named for him.

 In fiction

-Wright Patman is the Governor of Texas in the alternate history novel Settling Accounts: In at the Death by Harry Turtledove, part of the TL-191 series.
+In the alternate history novel Settling Accounts: In at the Death by Harry Turtledove, part of the Southern Victory series, Wright Patman was a member of the Freedom Party and served as the Governor of Texas during the Second Great War.
+Towards the end of the conflict, he declares Texas's secession from the Confederacy as an independent nation with himself as President to secure an armistice with the United States, agreeing to the re-establishment of the state of Houston and the arrest of Confederate war criminals as conditions.